How to Make a Painted Rug

-Follow these step-by-step instructions and make your own painted floor mat from Kitchen and Bath Makeovers magazine.
+Follow these step-by-step instructions and make your own painted floor mat — it's so simple!

-Need a style boost in your kitchen?
-Try this quick weekend project: Make a high-style, high-functioning floor mat.
+Need a style boost in your living room?
+Try this quick weekend project: Make a high-style, high-functioning rug.
 Start with a sheet-vinyl flooring remnant, available at most home centers, and a stencil design.
 Download our stencil to get the look pictured here, or simply apply these step-by-step instructions to your own perfect pattern.

 What You Need

 - Fine-tip permanent marker

 - Clear packing tape